B2B REVENUE MARKETING

 Accountability has expanded.
 The structure underneath it hasn’t.

-You are now accountable for pipeline predictability, buyer progression, revenue attribution, and coordination across sales, product, and customer teams that weren’t built around shared outcomes — and don’t align around them without deliberate design.
+Marketing leaders are now accountable for pipeline predictability, buyer progression, revenue attribution, and coordination across sales, product, and customer teams — none of which were built around shared outcomes, and none of which align without deliberate design.

 The board wants a number.
-Sales wants better leads.
+Sales wants signals it can act on.
 The CRO wants alignment.
 Together, these expectations define a role most job descriptions haven’t caught up to.

-Most organizations are still operating inside that gap.
+Most organizations are still operating inside that gap — and feeling it.

 WHAT BECOMES POSSIBLE